Content on this page was generated by AI and has not been manually reviewed.

 Are there privacy concerns with EdgeRouter VPN setups?

 If configured properly DNS through VPN, no leaks, and a reliable VPN provider, router-level VPNs can enhance privacy by protecting all devices on the network.
 Always verify for leaks and review EdgeOS firewall rules.
-Download vpn edge

 What should I do if Surfshark VPN disconnects on EdgeRouter?

 Check device load, server health, and your VPN config.
 Reconnect and monitor.
 If disconnections persist, try a different server or protocol and review firewall settings that might interrupt VPN traffic.
+One click vpn for pc setup and quick-connect guide: mastering fast vpn on Windows and Mac 2026

 Conclusion note not a formal conclusion